 We have substantial debt and, as a result, we have significant debt service obligations.
-We maintain \$405.9 million outstanding in a Term Loan Facility due 2024 (Term Loan Facility) at a floating rate of LIBOR plus 2.5%, \$500.0 million of Senior Notes due 2029 (Senior Notes due 2029) at an interest rate of 4.0%, and \$30.0 million outstanding under a \$150.0 million Asia Asset-Based Lending Credit Agreement (Asia ABL).
+As of April 3, 2023, we maintain \$355.9 million outstanding in a Term Loan Facility due 2024 (Term Loan Facility) at a floating rate of LIBOR plus 2.5%, \$500.0 million of Senior Notes due 2029 (Senior Notes due 2029) at an interest rate of 4.0%, and \$30.0 million outstanding under a \$150.0 million Asia Asset-Based Lending Credit Agreement (Asia ABL).
 We and a number of our direct and indirect subsidiaries also have various credit facilities and letters of credit.
 Such agreements also contain certain financial covenants which require us to maintain, under the occurrence of certain events, a consolidated fixed charge coverage ratio.